-Ladies Lounge is a “women’s-only drop-in” in the centre of Torquay set up to support the most vulnerable women in Torbay in need of emotional support, advice and information.
+Ladies Lounge is a women-only support group in the centre of Torquay set up to help vulnerable women who have been affected by the trauma of domestic abuse/violence and in need of emotional support, advice and information.

-Specifically targeting those women involved in sex working, street sleeping, suffering with mental health, domestic violence and substance misuse issues.
-Such women are often both involved in crime and victims of it, trapped in destructive lifestyles and with little or no positive associations, often subject of various types of abuse.
+Specifically targeting those women affected by the trauma of domestic abuse/violence causing mental health and substance misuse issues.
+Similarly women sex street workers/rough sleepers are sometimes involved in crime and victims of it, trapped in destructive lifestyles and with little or no positive associations and are often subject of various types of abuse.
 Due to the nature of their circumstances it is estimated that many of these crimes often go unreported.
-We are also trained to help victims of domestic abuse and receive referrals from Torbay Domestic Abuse Service to support these vulnerable women.
-These women often feel trapped, have low self-esteem and suffer from poor mental health.
+Our volunteers are trained to help these women.
+We receive referrals from Torbay Domestic Abuse Service, the Standing Tall Partnership, Chadwell Mental Health Service, Shrublands and Walnut Lodge (NHS drug and alcohol service), the Leonard Stock Homeless Hostel, Haytor Mental Health Unit, Torbay Hospital and Age UK.
+These women often feel trapped, have low self-esteem and no confidence.
 Ladies lounge is a voluntary run, women only safe space.
-Volunteers provide a safe environment, engaging with attendees in conversation and signposting them towards specialist service providers and helping them to keep that connection i.e. assisting them in keeping important appointments etc. They meet other vulnerable women, where they talk and share experiences and feel less isolated.
-The crafting table is set up during every session and women here learn new skills, and the creativity takes their minds away from their struggles.
+Volunteers provide a welcoming environment, engaging with attendees in conversation and signposting them towards specialist service providers and helping them to keep that connection i.e. assisting them in keeping important appointments etc. They meet other vulnerable women, where they talk and share experiences and feel less isolated.
+The crafting table is set up during every session and women learn new skills, and the creativity takes their minds away from their struggles.
 Creativity is known to reduce stress and anxiety.

 We have a craft table on both days, this is where you can relax and make beautiful items to take home and enjoy.